tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 tree-walking interpreters.
 It also means that compiling the tree to a lower-level representation makes the program faster.

-I normally write compilers and interpreters.
-This is my first post involving machine learning.
-I have traditionally been very uninterested in ML because it is oft-used to either harm people or make software worse.
+On a more serious note: I have traditionally been very uninterested in applying ML because it is oft-used to either harm people (surveillance, recommender systems siloing people, etc) or make software worse (several large companies recently mucked up their chronological feeds, etc).

+I learned about machine learning and wrote this post to understand the ML theory my friends geek out about regularly.
 I implore you, potential ML practitioner, to use your skills for Good.

 ## more thonks